 *No classes on Bank Holidays

-Submit Final Portfolio/Long Form Project at end of July 2022.
+Submit Final Portfolio/Long Form Project in July 2023.

 Full Editorial Response to each project

 Martin Keaveney has been facilitating creative writing courses at Galway Arts Centre since 2018.
 He also lectures on Irish Literature at NUIG’s Autumn Series.
 His second novel, The Mackon Country, was published by Penniless Press, UK in 2021.
 This follows his debut novel Delia Meade (2020) and his collection of stories, The Rainy Day, ( 2018) (Penniless Press).
 Short fiction has been published in many literary journals in Ireland, UK and US.
 He has also written for the screen and his writing has been produced and exhibited at many international film festivals and on broadcast national television.
 His scholarship was recently published in the peer-reviewed New Hibernia Review, Journal of Franco-Irish Studies, Liverpool Journal of Postgraduate Studies and Estudios Irlandeses.
 He has a B.A. in English and Italian, an M.A in English (Writing) and a Ph.D. at NUIG (Creative Writing and Textual Studies).
 He was awarded the Sparanacht Ui Eithir for his research in 2016 and the NUIG Write-Up Bursary in 2018.
 See more at www.martinkeaveney.com